 we believe in agricultural sustainability. by sourcing all of our meat, eggs, fruits and vegetables from our local partners, we are able to give back to the agricultural community that relies on community support to keep the tractors running. we believe that eating is an ethical act. it is more than just food. it’s people you know, jobs, community, livelihoods, and very literally, blood, sweat and tears.

-we do our best to strive for minimal waste by reusing and repurposing everywhere we can. before we toss it away, we first see what else we can do with it. whether that is using our outdated menus as recipe cards, cooking with rice bran oil in lieu of olive, or our signature kentucky blue snapper plate, our goal is sustainability through creativity.
+we do our best to strive for minimal waste by reusing and repurposing everywhere we can. before we toss it away, we first see what else we can do with it. whether that is using our outdated menus as recipe cards, cooking with rice bran oil in lieu of olive, or our signature kentucky silver carp plate, our goal is sustainability through creativity.

-chef bradley developed her skillset under the tutelage of michelin star chefs john fraser (dovetail, new york), david posey and paul kahan (blackbird, chicago). after careful consideration, chef bradley opted to open freight house to focus on and encourage agricultural sustainability here in her home town of paducah.
+she developed her skillset under the tutelage of michelin star chefs john fraser (dovetail, new york), david posey and paul kahan (blackbird, chicago). after careful consideration, chef sara opted to open freight house to focus on and encourage agricultural sustainability here in her home town of paducah.

 bebe bradley, sara’s mother, has adopted the freight house kitchen under her care. serving as the official “kitchen mom,” she spends her mornings knuckle deep in dough, preparing the delectable desserts featured daily.

-chef bradley gives bebe credit for sparking her interest in the culinary arts at an early age and encouraging her to undertake this lofty endeavor by agreeing to work alongside her.
+chef sara gives bebe credit for sparking her interest in the culinary arts at a early age and encouraging her to undertake this lofty endeavor by agreeing to work alongside her.